-The Banbury Children Foundation advances human rights for children through of improved legislation, we promote to research with third-party specialists, academics and lawyers.
+We advance human rights for children through of improved legislation, we promote to research and our work is through of third-party specialists, academics and lawyers.
 We are undertaking a number of campaigns focusing upon the resolve of a number of current social issues and larger human rights violations.
-We are building a new network of people that will speak outwardly against of trafficking and slavery improving morals and ethics.
-The Banbury Children Foundation is held contact with Members of the European Parliament that represent the Twenty Eight member states and we are exchanging information with the United Nations.
+We are building a new network of people that will speak outwardly against of trafficking, slavery, and working conditions improving to morals and ethics.
+The Banbury Children Foundation is held contact with government officials from all Member states of the European Parliament and we work with the United Nations.

 Purposes and Objects

-The country and region that we are to achieve this is: England, Wales and Scotland.
-The Commonwealth, America and European Union countries.
+The country and region that we are to achieve this is: All European Countries, The Commonwealth and America.

 Purposes; our purposes are only charitable, our work is always for the good of the public and beneficial to the community.
-Through of improved legislation we are advancing human rights for children through of each of our campaigns and the children that live to our communities benefit from this.
+Through of improved legislation and our work building to communities we are advancing human rights for children through of each of our missions and the children that live to those communities and countries benefit from this.

-These are the body of rights that the charity seeks to promote:
+These are bodies of rights that the charity seeks to promote:

 • European Convention on Human Rights (ECHR)